← Back

 •

-Find the "Label" field in the control panel
+Find the "Label" field in the floating control bar

 •